29 Mar Wait! Read this before you quit sugar

-Has Easter taken its toll on you with its seemingly endless supply of sweet temptations?
+Has life taken its toll on you with its seemingly endless supply of sweet temptations?

 Have you woken up today feeling bloated and kinda blah?